FREQUENTLY ASKED QUESTIONS

 Representatives of businesses and professional organizations are disqualified from receiving a scholarship, and we expect applicants to be transparent about having access to financial support.

-If you are a white person who believes you should be considered for this scholarship, do not submit a scholarship application.
+If you are a white person who believes you should be considered for this scholarship, do not submit a scholarship application and do not email us to argue why you should be the exception.

 SCHOLARSHIP APPLICATION FORM